Search

 A few years ago, I declined a drink at a friend’s birthday celebration.
-My choice was met with a sneer from the host, who looked me up and down and said with obvious disappointment, “Oh—we thought you’d be fun!”
+The host met my decisions with a sneer, looked me up and down, and said with obvious disappointment, “Oh—we thought you’d be fun!”
 Ouch!
+It can be hard to find alternatives to social drinking, especially in tough social situations where you don’t want to be left out.

-Wine down Wednesday, thirsty Thursday, Sunday Funday….if there’s a day of the week there’s a reason to drink.
-And in a society that equates sobriety with “stick in the mud,” being a non-drinker feels a lot like being banished from the cool table in the high school cafeteria.
-It can also lead to speculation about your “why.”
+Wine down Wednesday, Thirsty Thursday, Sunday Funday… if there’s a day of the week, then there’s a reason to drink.
+In a society that equates sobriety with “stick in the mud,” being a non-drinker feels a lot like being banished from the cool table in the high school cafeteria.
+It can also lead others to uncomfortably speculate “why.”
 Over the years, I’ve been asked if I was pregnant, on medication, or a recovering alcoholic.
-It’s unfathomable to people that I just don’t see the value in it.
-There is nothing in my life that has been made better or more exciting because I was drinking.
-But there are a few things that have been made worse.
+For many people, it’s unfathomable that I just don’t see the value in drinking.
+There is nothing in my life that has been made better or more exciting because of alcohol — but there are a few things that have been made worse.

 Additionally, it can dehydrate your skin, adding to the appearance of fine lines and wrinkles.
 Then there are the calories.
-Yes, alcohol calories count, and they can up to some pretty significant pounds on the scale and inches on your waistline.
-And studies show that all these adverse effects of alcohol on a woman’s body increase as she gets older.
+Yes, alcohol calories count, and they can add up to some pretty significant pounds on the scale and inches on your waistline.
+Studies show that all these adverse effects of alcohol on a woman’s body increase as she gets older.
 No, thank you!

 Dry january